Veneration of Mary in the Catholic Church: Titles

 The Blessed Virgin Mary depicted as mother, holding the Child Jesus.
 Archdiocesan Museum, Wrocław.

-A large number of titles to honor Mary or ask for her intercession are used by Roman Catholics.
-While Mater Dei (i.e. "Mother of God" as confirmed by the First Council of Ephesus, 431) is common in Latin, a large number of other titles have been used by Roman Catholics – far more than any other Christians.
+A large number of titles to honor Mary or ask for her intercession are used by Catholics.
+While Mater Dei (i.e. "Mother of God" as confirmed by the First Council of Ephesus, 431) is common in Latin, a large number of other titles have been used by Catholics – far more than any other Christians.

 Titles used to refer to the Virgin Mary throughout history, at times reflect the changing attitudes towards her.
 Domina (lady), Regina (queen) and Stella Maris (star of the sea) are some of the early titles of Mary, of which Regina is the earliest.
 Domina and Sella Maris are found in Jerome who perhaps originated the etymology of Mary as Stella Maris in the 5th century.
 While the early emphasis in Stella Maris was on Mary as the Star that bore Christ, by the 9th century, the attention had focused on Mary herself, as indicated in the hymn Ave Maris Stella.
 By the 11th century, Mary herself had emerged as the star that acted as a guiding light.
 By the 13th century, as Mariology was growing, Anthony of Padua had composed Mary Our Queen.
 Titles continue to be interpreted, e.g. Queen of Heaven was further elaborated in 1954 in the papal encyclical Ad Caeli Reginam by pope Pius XII.

-Among the most prominent Roman Catholic Marian titles are:
+Among the most prominent Catholic Marian titles are: